-Gabapentin does not exhibit affinity for benzodiazepine, opioid (mu, delta or kappa), or cannabinoid 1 receptor sites.
-A small number of postmarketing cases report gabapentin misuse and abuse have been reported in the postmarketing setting and published literature.
-Most of the individuals described in these reports had a history of polysubstance abuse.
-Some of these individuals were taking.
+Gabapentin does not exhibit affinity for benzodiazepine, opiate (mu, delta or kappa), or cannabinoid 1 receptor sites.
+A small number of postmarketing cases report gabapentin misuse and abuse.
 These individuals were taking higher than recommended doses of gabapentin for unapproved uses.
-Most of the individuals described in these reports had a history of polysubstance abuse.
-Some of these individuals were taking higher than recommended doses of gabapentin for unapproved uses.
-When prescribing gabapentin carefully evaluate patients for a history of drug abuse and observe them for signs and symptoms of gabapentin misuse or abuse (e.g., self-dose escalation and drug-seeking behavior).
-The abuse of potential of gabapentin has not been evaluated in human studies.
+Most of the individuals described in these reports had a history of poly-substance abuse or used gabapentin to relieve symptoms of withdrawal from other substances.
+When prescribing gabapentin carefully evaluate patients for a history of drug abuse and observe them for signs and symptoms of gabapentin misuse or abuse (e.g., development of tolerance, self-dose escalation, and drug-seeking behavior).